Palace: Germany

 The German term for "palace" is Palast, which is used especially for large palatial complexes and gardens.
 Large country houses are typically called schloss (chateaux or castle in English).

 Germany offers a variety of more than 25,000 castles and palaces and thousands of manor houses.
 The country is known for its fairy tale-like scenery palatial buildings, such as Sanssouci, Linderhof Palace, Herrenchiemsee, Schwetzingen, Nordkirchen and Schwerin Palace.
 Many of these buildings have a history of over 1000 years, ranging from fortifications to royal residences.
-Many German castles after the middle ages were mainly built as royal or ducal palaces rather than as a fortified building.
+Many German castles after the Middle Ages were mainly built as royal or ducal palaces rather than as a fortified building.

-Greece

-The best examples of the Bronze Age Greece palace are seen in the excavations at Mycenae, Tiryns and Pylos.
-That these were administrative centers is shown by the records found there.
-From an architectural point of view, they were the heirs of the Minoan palaces and also of other palaces built earlier on the Greek mainland.
-They were ranged around a group of courtyards each opening upon several rooms of different dimensions, such as storerooms and workshops, as well as reception halls and living quarters.
-The heart of the palace was the megaron.
-This was the throne room, laid out around a circular hearth surrounded by four columns, the throne generally being found on the right-hand side upon entering the room.
-The staircases found in the palace of Pylos indicate palaces had two stories.
-Located on the top floor were probably the private quarters of the royal family and some storerooms.
-These palaces have yielded a wealth of artifacts and fragmentary frescoes.

 Hungary

 In Hungary distinction is made between urban and rural residencies.
-Only the urban residencies of the higher aristocracy were called palota (palace), rural stately homes were named kastély (mansion), or in case of smaller country houses kúria.
+Only the urban residencies of the higher aristocracy were called palota (palace); rural stately homes were named kastély (mansion), or in case of smaller country houses, kúria.
 Noble landowner families, like the House of Esterházy, often had several mansions in the countryside and palaces in towns.
-The office of the President of the Republic of Hungary, Sándor Palace was the residence of the Sándor family in the 19th century.
+The office of the president of the Republic of Hungary, Sándor Palace, was the residence of the Sándor family in the 19th century.
 Royal residencies were also called palaces, for example, the Early Renaissance summer palace of King Matthias Corvinus in Visegrád or Buda Castle which was called Királyi-palota (Royal Palace).
-In the second half of the 19th century splendid new townhouses of the bourgeoisie on Andrássy út and elsewhere in Budapest were named palaces.
-A typical example is the Art Nouveau Gresham Palace which was built by an insurance company.
+In the second half of the 19th century, splendid new townhouses of the bourgeoisie on Andrássy út and elsewhere in Budapest were named palaces.
+A typical example is the Art Nouveau Gresham Palace, which was built by an insurance company.
 Grand public buildings and even blocks of flats of higher standard were regularly called palaces (the contemporary term of the latter were bérpalota meaning rent palace).
 For contemporary buildings the term is seldom used with the notable exemption of the Palace of Arts.